 The festival is held in the historic Oakhurst neighborhood in the City of Decatur, Georgia, just five miles from downtown Atlanta.
 The artists market is open from 10 am until 7 pm on Saturday, October 11, 2014.
 The festival features continuous entertainment on the music stage adjacent to the artists market, a children’s arts festival and a community nonprofit area.

 Get more information, including a downloadable application and convenient online payment link, here.

 Call for Young Emerging Artists Grades K-12 for YEA!

 Arts Event on the Square in Downtown Decatur, Georgia

-The Decatur Arts Alliance (DAA) announces YEA!, a new event designed to celebrate the talents of young artists and musicians in Decatur, Georgia.
-On Saturday, Oct.
-5 young Decatur artists (grades K-12) will set up an artists market on the square in downtown Decatur offering their creative works for sale, and musicians will perform.
+The Decatur Arts Alliance (DAA) announces the return of YEA!, a popular new event designed to celebrate the talents of young artists and musicians in Decatur, Georgia.
+On Saturday, Sept.
+27 young Decatur artists (grades K-12) set up an artists market on the square in downtown Decatur offering their creative works for sale, and musicians will perform.
 The festival hours are noon-4 pm.

-The young artists will gain practical experience in event organization, marketing, and sales of their art work.
-They will be coached by the DAA staff, with participation by staffers from Decatur’s Children and Youth Services division, who have developed a successful summer entrepreneurs program.
+The young artists gain practical experience in event organization, marketing, and sales of their art work.
+They are coached by the DAA staff, with participation by staffers from Decatur’s Children and Youth Services division, who have developed a successful summer entrepreneurs program.